Feature #16613

 Applied in changeset d23a80da4d34ae2317aa3744856e589e84af30fe.

-Updated by Alhusein Zawi about 1 month ago
+Updated by Alhusein Zawi 2 months ago

 When attempting to add a VIP to an interface that does not have a primary IP address, a validation message appears and prevents the VIP from being added.